Bell County Court Records

 - Odyssey Portal — The Bell County Odyssey Portal provides online access to criminal case information across District Courts and County Courts at Law.

-- iDocket — The Criminal Case Search Index provides an index of Bell County criminal misdemeanor records from 1986 to the present.
+- iDocket — The Criminal Case Search Index indexes Bell County criminal misdemeanor records from 1986 to the present.

 - In person — Visit the County Clerk's Criminal Records section at Room 220 of the Bell County Justice Center, or call (254) 933-5161.
 Email: cccriminal@bellcounty.texas.gov.